fleming79/async-kernel/README.md

 of [IPyKernel](https://github.com/ipython/ipykernel).
 Thank you to the original contributors of IPyKernel that made Async kernel possible.

 [^uv-loop]: Uvloop is not a dependency of async-kernel but will be used if it has been installed.

+[^non-main-thread]: The Shell can run in other threads with the associated limitations with regard to signalling and interrupts.